PRO-2684/gadgets/GM_config/README.md

 ### Listen for config get/set

-You can listen for config get/set by calling `config.addListener(callback)`:
+You can listen for config get/set by calling `config.addListener(listener, options?)`:

 ```javascript
 config.addListener((e) => {